 Oman’s economic stability and modern trading system makes the county an attractive hub, specifically for logistics and trade in the Middle East.
-The government of Oman has strong international trade agreements which has broadened the opportunity of foreign investment enhancing small and medium businesses.
+The government of Oman has strong international trade agreements which has increased foreign investment in the country and enhanced opportunities for small and medium businesses.

 Book a call with one of our company formation specialists.

 Business Consultant - Qatar

 Head of Corporate Structuring